The pathology workforce

 Our work in this area

 The College Workforce Department conducted a formal survey of all UK histopathology/cellular pathology departments in 2017.
 This was the first such comprehensive survey to be sent out to the managers of all the pathology departments in the UK.
 The results showed that almost one in six posts are either covered by locums or are vacant.
 From the data supplied in the survey, the cost of outsourcing work and the use of locums is estimated at approximately £27 million.
 Only 3% of NHS histopathology departments reported that they have enough staff to meet clinical demand.
 Better and more coordinated workforce planning is needed over the next five years as the number of retirements from the NHS is expected to increase significantly.

 The College has successfully argued for a lift in the Tier 2 visa cap for doctors and nurses and we are glad to see this.
-Whilst the College supports the move in the draft health and care workforce strategy to 2027 ‘Facing the Facts, Shaping the Future’ to maximise home-grown trainees, so that we have sufficient pathologists from UK medical schools, ongoing immigration will be necessary to assist with workforce shortages in pathology.
+Whilst the College supports the move in the draft health and care workforce strategy to 2027 ‘Facing the Facts, Shaping the Future’ to maximise home-grown trainees, so that we have sufficient pathologists from UK medical schools, ongoing immigration will be necessary to assist with the workforce shortages in pathology.

 There are some additional things that will help.
 The College supports the adoption of technologies that have the potential to improve patient care, introduce efficiencies and support the pathology workforce, such as digital pathology.